ocean-tracking-network/otn_field_reporting_standards/_episodes/00-background.md

 ## Better Together

 The OTN field and data teams need to work closely together through much of their workflows.
-Researchers requests information about OTN managed infrastructure as soon as the field work is complete.
-Records need to be passed as soon as we are able, with as high a degree of accuracy as is possible.
+Researchers often request information about OTN-managed infrastructure as soon as the field work is complete.
+Records need to be passed from the field team to OTNDC as soon as is feasible and with as high a degree of accuracy as possible.
 Current workflows may need adjustment to better serve the needs of the research community.

 ## Intended Audience